OpenSUTD/SAC-student-rules/.github/ISSUE_TEMPLATE/request---locked-space.md

 about: Requesting for a space that is secured by more than just the card scan for new item storage
 title: "[REQ:LS]"
 labels: locked storage, request
-assignees: Kazykiddo, lyqht, piroton, SolsticeDante, weiying98
+assignees: Kazykiddo, whenderpsfly, piroton, weiying98

 ---